 DB2 provides an assembler routine called DSNTIAR to obtain a form of the SQLCA that can be displayed.
-For users migrating to Oracle from DB2, ProCOBOL provides where MESSAGE is the output message area, in VARCHAR form of size greater than or equal to 240, and LRECL is a full word containing the length of the output messages, between 72 and 240.
+For users migrating to Oracle from DB2, ProCOBOL provides DSNTIAR.
+The DSNTIAR implementation is a wrapper around SQLGLM.
+The DSNTIAR interface is as follows where MESSAGE is the output message area, in VARCHAR form of size greater than or equal to 240, and LRECL is a full word containing the length of the output messages, between 72 and 240.
 The first half-word of the MESSAGE argument contains the length of the remaining area.
 The possible error codes returned by DSNTIAR are listed in the following table.